ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Recommended /ps/TOPICNAME as path ot topic resources at the Broker.

 * The request for a new Sender ID uses the method POST.

+* Fixed description of ACE Group Error with identifier 4.

 * Aligned requirement formulation with that in RFC 9594.